Hamblen County License Hearing Guide

 - Medical appointments

-- Costs and Application Process: The cost and application process for a restricted license vary.
-Contact the Tennessee Department of Safety and Homeland Security for detailed information.
+- Costs and Application Process: The application process for a restricted license involves submitting an application to the Tennessee Department of Safety and Homeland Security and paying a fee.

 Getting Your License Back